kemitchell/irs-form-1023/schedule-c.md

 #### b

 Do you have a policy on providing emergency services to persons without apparent means to pay?
-If “Yes,” provide a copy of the policy.
+If "Yes," provide a copy of the policy.

 - [ ] Yes